TykTechnologies/tyk-docs-hugo/tyk-docs/content/graphql/graphql-playground.md

     - /graphql/graphql-playground/
 ---

-While creating or editing a GraphQL API, all the changes made, can be tested using the GraphiQL playground which sits under the `Playground` tab in `API Designer`.
+When you are creating or editing your GraphQL API, any change you make can be tested using Tyk Dashboard built-in GraphiQL Playground.

+To navigate to that **Playground** just click on the `Playground` tab in `API Designer`.

+{{< img src="/img/dashboard/graphql/gql-playground-new.png" alt="Playground" >}}

+At the top of the Playground itself, you can switch between Dark and Light theme using the `Set theme` dropdown.

+There's also a built in `Explorer` to help with query building and a `Prettify` button that helps to make the typed out operation easier to read.

 The GraphiQL try-out playground comes with a series of features by default, which can be very useful while configuring the API:
   1. Syntax highlighting.